 The Yamaha WXA-50 (on Amazon) is a compelling product in its own right.
 Yamaha has a robust pedigree for audio equipment, so it's great to see

-The Yamaha WXA-50 does all the things that the Sonos Amp when it comes to expanding your audio system.
+As we've explained before, the Yamaha WXA-50 does all the things that the Sonos Amp when it comes to expanding your audio system.
 It allows you to get music in through physical sources that aren't streaming, and allows you to route music out to speakers from streaming sources that otherwise might have no other way to get to them.

 Where the WXA-50 expands on that theme and ends up with a little higher usability than even the Sonos Amp is in its connection options.
 It doesn't have HDMI in, but it does sport Optical in and Bluetooth.
 The Sonos Amp doesn't have Bluetooth, so that's a small bit of added flexibility.
 The WXA-50 also has a USB input option, which the Sonos Amp doesn't match.
 And to handle all these inputs, the WXA-50 even has a handy remote to switch between inputs without fiddling with the wires.